Fort Entrance: A Trap For Invaders

 Bakery That Baked Bread Everyday For 500 Soldiers

-In 1862,Ira S. Pettit, a US Army private wrote in his diary, “The young recruit speaks very highly of the bread baked at the Fort, but laments there was ‘no cake or pie.’”
-Despite having cows on the Island, only high-ranking offices were allowed milk for their coffee.
-The rest had to make do with water or rationed supplies from the passing market boats.
+US Army private Ira S. Pettit wrote in his 1862 diary, “New recruits love the bread at the Fort, but they’re disappointed there’s no cake or pie.”
+Even though there were cows on the island, only high-ranking officers got milk for their coffee.
+Everyone else had to make do with water or rationed supplies from market boats.

 Taken from Castle Island and Fort Independence a book by William J. Reid